Dr. Maria Vernet

 In the same vein, together with four young women, Celeste created a foundation for marine education called “Expedición Batiscafo,” and in 2020 she co-founded the Latin-American Marine Educators Network (RELATO).

-She is currently working on a visual phytoplankton identification book, highlighting the taxa commonly found in the FjordPhyto citizen science collected samples from the Western Antarctic Peninsula, designed for non-scientific audiences.
+She designed an award-winning visual phytoplankton identification book, highlighting the taxa commonly found in the FjordPhyto citizen science collected samples from the Western Antarctic Peninsula, designed for non-scientific audiences.
 This book is illustrated in collaboration with artist Ingrid Cespedes in Chile.
 We hope to share this book with you soon!

 Elena Neibaur is a dynamic scientist with a passion for marine conservation and environmental justice.
 With a B.A. in Environmental Science and Policy and an interdisciplinary M.S. in Environmental Studies, Elena has dedicated her career to promoting sustainability and educating the public.
 As a former Peace Corps volunteer in Mexico, Elena has a proven track record of securing funding for water projects in rural communities.
 She also served as a community outreach specialist for the Environmental Protection Agency where she translated complex scientific information into language accessible to the public.
 Her commitment to ocean conservation and environmental justice is evident in her work with the nonprofit Mariposas.
 Under Mariposas, she initiated the annual Environmental Service Adventures program, where she guides and inspires a new cohort of young women from Central Mexico each year through hands-on, marine-focused service projects.
 She also volunteers as a member of the Surfrider Foundation’s Blue Water Task Force, leveraging her scientific expertise to analyze ocean samples.